 - Add the Azure Protected Resources.
 Protected resources may include ‘*’ as a wildcard as seen in the screenshot below

-The technology behind Fuse My App has two major elements – (1) a micro service architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add Azure AD Application Proxy access to the mobile app in seconds.
+The technology behind Build My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add Azure AD Application Proxy access to the mobile app in seconds.
 For example, the technology of Webview authentication, work that ordinarily a developer would need to do.

 Congratulations!
 You now have a mobile app fully integrated with Microsoft Azure AD Application Proxy access.

 After Adding Microsoft Azure AD Application Proxy Access to a Mobile App on Appdome